Q: What type of arthritis do you have?

 A: I have worked with biofeedback specialists, physical therapists, water therapists, occupational therapists, and psychologists to manage my arthritis and reverse some of the damage caused by my disease.
 I have had several rounds of intra-articular corticosteroid injections.
 I also use therapies including heating pads, heating patches, ice, cold packs, menthol creams, and braces.

 Q: Do you follow a vegan diet because of your arthritis?

-A: No. I follow a vegan diet for moral, ethical, and environmental reasons.
+A: No. I follow a vegan diet for moral, ethical, religious, and environmental reasons.
 Because I have been a vegetarian since the age of 7 and a vegan since the age of 15, it is impossible for me to say whether or not my diet has affected my health.
 I do not endorse or deny diet-based rheumatoid arthritis treatments.
 I firmly believe in individualized treatment plans.